New National Geographic docuseries takes unprecedented look back at Oklahoma City bombing

-"Oklahoma City Bombing: One Day in America" premieres April 2nd on National Geographic and streams April 3rd on Disney+ and Hulu.
+"Oklahoma City Bombing: One Day in America" is streaming now on Disney+ and Hulu.

 PHILADELPHIA (WPVI) -- Thirty years ago, the deadliest act of domestic terrorism in U.S. history devastated our nation.

-National Geographic is taking an unprecedented look back in a docuseries called "Oklahoma City Bombing: One Day in America."
+National Geographic is taking an unprecedented look back in a new three-part docuseries called "Oklahoma City Bombing: One Day in America."

-"This attack is still the deadliest domestic terror attack in the U.S. to date, but may not necessarily know all the details of it," says Director Ceri Isfryn.
+"This attack is still the deadliest domestic terror attack in the U.S. to date, but may not necessarily know all the details of it," said director Ceri Isfryn.

 Isfryn wanted to change that.

-"I hope people will listen to the stories of these ordinary people," Isfryn says.
+"I hope people will listen to the stories of these ordinary people," Isfryn said.
 "At the end of the day, they simply went to work that day and found themselves an extraordinary situation."

 Amy Downs is one of them.
 In the docuseries, she relives the harrowing experience of being trapped in the rubble for hours and shares her incredible survival story.

-"I think something for me that was surprising was hearing from my rescuers and hearing their perspective," Downs says, with gratitude.
+"I think something for me that was surprising was hearing from my rescuers and hearing their perspective," Downs said, with gratitude.
 "That was really powerful."

 National Geographic takes us through the darkest days of this homegrown attack and the eventual arrest of Timothy McVeigh.

-"You really do get that sense of relief when they realize they have got the right guy," Isfryn says.
+"You really do get that sense of relief when they realize they have got the right guy," Isfryn said.